Herbal Supplements

 - Topical creams and salves

-Capsules and tablets are two types of pill forms taken orally.
-Capsules are typically gelatin or vegetable based clear pills which are filled with dried forms of herbs.
-These can be opened and taken in juice or a smoothie or simply swallowed whole.
+Capsules and tablets are 2 types of pill forms taken orally.
+Capsules are typically gelatin or vegetable-based clear pills that are filled with dried forms of herbs.
+These can be opened and taken in juice or smoothie or simply swallowed whole.
 Tablets are pills that are made by pressing dried ingredients together to form a small solid pill.
-These are taken orally and can be crushed up and used in drinks similar to capsules.
+These are taken orally and can be crushed and used in drinks similar to capsules.

 Tinctures are liquid extractions of botanical ingredients.
 They are often made by distilling the plant in a small amount of alcohol.
 They are purchased in glass bottles with dropper lids.
-They can be taken by dropping recommended amounts directly onto the tongue, or can be added to drinks or smoothies.
+They can be taken by dropping recommended amounts directly onto the tongue or added to drinks or smoothies.

 Herbal tea can be made by purchasing recommended parts, such as seeds, stems, bark, flowers, or leaves, and then steeped in hot water.
-Depending on the part of the plant being used, herbal teas could steep anywhere between two minutes and two days.
-It is important to consult a healthcare provider about the best way to brew the herbs you intend to use for treatment.
+Depending on the part of the plant being used, herbal teas could steep anywhere between 2 minutes and 2 days.
+It is important to talk to your doctor about the best way to brew the herbs you intend to use for treatment.

 Who can I consult about herbal supplementation?

-Herbal medicine is becoming more common as a form of supplementary treatment for a wide range of diseases and illnesses.2 The first person patients should consult about herbal supplementation is their healthcare provider.
-If they consider it safe for the patient to try herbal supplementation, then the patient may consult with an herbalist or a naturopathic physician.
+Herbal medicine is becoming more common as a complementary treatment for a wide range of diseases and illnesses.2 You should talk to your doctor before starting any herbal supplementation.
+If your doctor says it is safe for you to try herbal supplementation, you should then talk to an herbalist or naturopathic doctor.

 It is important to note that some herbal supplements can interact with IBD medications.
 Some people may have the mistaken belief that anything “natural” cannot do any damage.
 In fact, some herbs can change the way that IBD medications work when they are taken at the same time.
-For this reason, it is very important to consult with a healthcare provider about any supplements you are taking.
+For this reason, it is very important to talk to your doctor about any supplements you are taking.

 Herbalists are people who specifically study the medicinal benefits of herbs.
 They have studied a variety of medicinal plants, their uses, and how to prepare them to be taken.
 Herbalists are often certified through an herbalism program.

-Naturopathic physicians study herbalism as a type of treatment that falls within the naturopathic philosophy.
-Naturopathy believes that the body has the ability to help itself find balance and that natural therapies, such as medicinal herbs, compliment the healing process.
+Naturopathic doctors study herbalism as a type of treatment that falls within the naturopathic philosophy.
+Naturopathy believes that the body has the ability to help itself find balance and that natural therapies, such as medicinal herbs, complement the healing process.
 Naturopaths train in a 4-year postgraduate institution.
-Their studies combine traditional medicine with various complimentary and alternative forms of treatment.
-Although naturopathic physicians are very well trained in their area of practice, they are not necessarily well versed or educated in the area of IBD.
-If at all possible, it is best to find a naturopathic physician who is familiar with inflammatory bowel disease such as CD and UC.
+Their studies combine traditional medicine with various complementary and alternative forms of treatment.